MANOJPATRA1991/Linux-Server-Configuration/README.md

 ```
 sudo ufw enable
 ```

+## Disable port 22

+Edit the /etc/ssh/sshd_config file to set Port to 2200.
+Then restart the service with `sudo service ssh restart`.

 ## Disable root login

 To disable root login, I added the following line of code to /etc/ssh/sshd_config